ABOUT

 Many of my projects explore the site of the bed and the legacy of sleep.
 The liminal resting body acts as a portal into an intermediary, horizontal state; this is a fluid place, characterized by the innate sensual movement of cloth.
 The bed is a rich, contemplative site to consider materials, relationships, and the experience of rest in a swiftly-paced 21st century.

 I am honored to be part of a generation of artists exploring self-care, domestic life, and our environment.
-During this technology-saturated era, and a vulnerable pandemic and social climate, I hope that my work creates memorable ways to re-attune to empathetic, intuitive, and sensual ways of being that embody connection to each other and our surroundings.
+During this technology-saturated era, and a vulnerable environmental climate, I hope that my work creates memorable ways to re-attune to empathetic, intuitive, and sensual ways of being that embody connection to each other and our surroundings.